hhaidrr/notes/software-engineering/code-review/maintainability.md

 Review Check: Is there literal copy-pasted code?
 (Bad).

 Review Check: Is the code so "abstract" and "generic" that it’s impossible to follow the flow?
 (Also bad).
 Aim for "sensible repetition" over "wrong abstraction."

+This section is concerned with reducing cost of understanding, readability (developer read efficiency)

+### Cost of Change & Developer Ergonomics (write efficiency)
+How easily can this codebase adapt to changing business requirements?
+We measure ergonomics by tracking cognitive load and the "distance" between intent and execution.

+Shotgun Surgery (The Enemy of Locality of Behavior)
+Definition: A single conceptual change or new feature requires scattering small, coordinated edits across multiple disconnected files, directories, or layers.
+Code lacks Locality of Behavior.

+Very similar changes performed multiple times in different places indicates duplicate logic that should be normalized to a single place so that in the future only that location needs to be changed.

+Test Fragility
+Definition: Tests are tightly coupled to implementation details rather than observable behavior, turning testing into an ergonomic bottleneck.

+Diff Visual Flags: The diff in the *test* files consists overwhelmingly of updating rigid mock setups (mock().willReturn()), deep stubbing, or rearranging boilerplate test setup, rather than writing new test assertions.

+This section is concerned with reducing cost of change (developer write efficiency)

 ## Pure vs Side Effects segregation ((CPU, Mem) vs (Disk, Net))
 Pure functions are separated from functions that handle IO (side effects).